Fractional Chern insulator states in an isolated flat band of zero Chern number: Introduction

 \section{Introduction}

 The topological equivalence of Chern bands in crystals to Landau levels in two dimensional electron gas \cite{thouless_quantized_1982}, characterized by their common Chern number, underlies the realization of integer quantum anomalous Hall effect at zero magnetic field \cite{haldane_model_1988,chang_experimental_2013}.
-In the isolated flat band limit (i.e. bandgaps $\gg$ interaction $\gg$ bandwidth, mimicking the energy landscape of a Landau level), Chern band naturally provides a platform to explore the fractional quantum anomalous Hall (FQAH) effect \cite{tang_high-temperature_2011,wu_zoology_2012,sun_nearly_2011,neupert_fractional_2011,sheng_fractional_2011,wang_fractional_2011,regnault_fractional_2011,xiao_interface_2011}, also termed as fractional Chern insulator (FCI) \cite{regnault_fractional_2011}.
-Not all Chern bands host FCI though.
-On top of band topology, the quantum geometry in the projected Hilbert space is known to play a crucial role.
-Mimicking the momentum space quantum geometry of Landau level, including uniform Berry curvature, the trace condition \cite{roy_band_2014}, GMP algebra \cite{girvin_magneto-roton_1986,parameswaran_fractional_2012}, has served as a working guideline to screen Chern bands for FCI \cite{ledwith_fractional_2020,jackson_geometric_2015,claassen_position-momentum_2015,lee_band_2017,mera_engineering_2021,mera_kahler_2021,ozawa_relations_2021,mera_relating_2022,zhang_revealing_2022,varjas_topological_2022, wang_exact_2021,claassen_position-momentum_2015}, for which vortexability as another characteristics of Landau level further provides a unifying perspective in real-space \cite{ledwith_vortexability_2023-1}.
+In the isolated flat band limit (i.e. bandgaps $\gg$ interaction $\gg$ bandwidth, mimicking the energy landscape of a Landau level), Chern band naturally provides a platform to explore the fractional quantum anomalous Hall (FQAH) effect \cite{tang_high-temperature_2011,wu_zoology_2012,sun_nearly_2011,neupert_fractional_2011,sheng_fractional_2011,wang_fractional_2011,regnault_fractional_2011,xiao_interface_2011}, also termed as fractional Chern insulator (FCI) \cite{regnault_fractional_2011, BERGHOLTZ2013_FCI_review}.
+Apart from band topology, the quantum geometry in the projected Hilbert space is known to play a crucial role.
+Mimicking the momentum-space quantum geometry of Landau level, including uniform Berry curvature, the trace condition \cite{roy_band_2014}, GMP algebra \cite{girvin_magneto-roton_1986,parameswaran_fractional_2012}, has served as a working guideline to screen Chern bands for FCI \cite{ledwith_fractional_2020,jackson_geometric_2015,claassen_position-momentum_2015,lee_band_2017,mera_engineering_2021,mera_kahler_2021,ozawa_relations_2021,mera_relating_2022,zhang_revealing_2022,varjas_topological_2022, wang_exact_2021,claassen_position-momentum_2015}, for which vortexability as another characteristic of Landau level further provides a unifying perspective in real-space \cite{ledwith_vortexability_2023-1}.
+It is worth noting that a time-reversal pair of flat Chern bands can host fractional topological insulators that support fractionalized excitation in presence of time-reversal symmetry \cite{levin2009fractional,neupert2011fractional,kang2024evidence}, whereas spontaneous time-reversal symmetry breaking in such states can lead to FCI \cite{neupert2011fractional}.
 FCI has also been explored upon band inversions in a multi-band manifold \cite{simon_fractional_2015,hu_fractional_2018,yang_fractional_2024}, which is the opposite limit to the isolated flat band scenario.
-Through introducing effective lattice hopping \cite{simon_fractional_2015} and spontaneous charge ordering \cite{kourtis_symmetry_2018}, interaction can drive the topological transitions to develop a Chern band in the first place, which can sustain FCI at its partial filling.
+Through introducing effective lattice hopping \cite{simon_fractional_2015} or spontaneous charge ordering \cite{kourtis_symmetry_2018}, interaction can drive the topological transitions to develop a Chern band in the first place, which can sustain FCI at its partial filling.
 It has also been proposed that higher angular momentum band inversions can lead to fractional quantum Hall states at integer band filling \cite{hu_fractional_2018}.
-Backed up by these extensive theoretical efforts, as well as first-principle-based investigations of realizations in moir{\'e} materials \cite{li_spontaneous_2021,wu_topological_2019,ledwith_fractional_2020,abouelkomsan2020particle,zhang2019nearly} the groundbreaking observation of FCI at zero magnetic field was first achieved in twisted bilayer MoTe$_2$~\cite{cai_signatures_2023,zeng_thermodynamic_2023,park_observation_2023,xu_observation_2023}, and subsequently in graphene/hBN moir\'e \cite{lu_fractional_2024,lu_extended_2025}.
+Backed up by these extensive theoretical efforts, as well as first-principle-based investigations of realizations in moir{\'e} materials \cite{li_spontaneous_2021,wu_topological_2019,ledwith_fractional_2020,abouelkomsan2020particle,zhang2019nearly}, the groundbreaking observation of FCI at zero magnetic field was first achieved in twisted bilayer MoTe$_2$~\cite{cai_signatures_2023,zeng_thermodynamic_2023,park_observation_2023,xu_observation_2023}, and subsequently in graphene/hBN moir\'e \cite{lu_fractional_2024,lu_extended_2025}.
 FCI states stabilized by finite magnetic field have also been observed earlier in graphene moir\'e systems \cite{spanton2018observation,xie2021fractional}.
-Experiments suggest that in these systems FCI states emerge from partially filled Chern bands.
+The experiments suggest that FCI in these systems states emerge from partially filled Chern bands.